JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 > Note: Because this adjacency matrix models an undirected graph (edges don't have arrows), the weight of a cell in a given row and column is the same as the cell in the corresponding column and row.
 Expressed more succinctly, $A_{ij} = A_{ji}$.

 Notice that as the adjacency matrix is modified, the eigenvalues corresponding to the basis states are recalculated.
+We'll discuss the details of this calculation later, but as you would expect, it uses the weights in the adjacency matrix to compute the energy for each combination of graph coloring.

+Clicking the **Optimize** button results in executing the VQE algorithm, which seeks the lowest eigenvalue by iteratively doing the following steps:

+1.

 | + Shift | - Energy      | = Cut   |
 | ------- | ------------- | ------- |